How to Prevent Sexually Transmitted Infections (STIs)

 Sometimes warts go away on their own.
 If they do not, there are treatments available.
 Even after the warts have cleared up, HPV can remain in the body for weeks or years without symptoms.

 A vaccine is available that can significantly reduce the risk of getting cancer, precancer, and genital warts caused by HPV infection.
 The vaccine is safe and effective but does not protect against all types of HPV.
-This means that women should follow cervical cancer screening guidelines even if they were vaccinated.
+This means that you should follow cervical cancer screening guidelines even if you were vaccinated.

 Syphilis is caused by bacteria.
 The bacteria that cause syphilis enter the body through a cut in the skin or through contact with a partner’s syphilis sore.
 Because this sore commonly occurs on the vulva, vagina, anus, or penis, syphilis most often is spread through sexual contact.
 If not treated, syphilis can cause long-term health problems.